kitnil/awesome/README.md

 ## Rust

+- [baelte](https://github.com/kennethlarsen/baelte) - CLI tool for svelte to help you be productive
 - [timetrack](https://github.com/JoshMcguigan/timetrack) - Automatically track how you are spending your time by watching the file system
 - [fw](https://github.com/brocode/fw) - workspace productivity booster
 - [rust-gc](https://github.com/Manishearth/rust-gc) - Simple tracing (mark and sweep) garbage collector for Rust